AndyBrunner/Domino-JAddin/docs/README.md

 **JAddinThread.class**

-This is the abstract class which must be implemented by a user add-in class.
+This abstract class which must be implemented by a user add-in class.
 It runs as a separate thread to minimize any delays on the normal processing of the Domino server.

 - Initialize the runtime environment
 - Calls the user class thru addinStart()